Connected holonomy is lower semicontinuous: Introduction and statement of the main result

 \V A vital feature of control theory and its innumerous technical applications (like parking a car or steering a satellite via 2 or 3 nozzles) is the effect of holonomy.
-Let $M$ be an oriented $n$-diensional manifold.
-If we consider holonomy of the Levi-Civita connection as a map $\Hol$ on $\Met(M)$ to the power set of $SO(n)$, then a question of fundamental importance is whether $\Hol$ is continuous.
-This article will show that the answer is halfway "yes".
-Let $M$ be a compact $n$-dimensional manifold and let $\Met (M)$ be the space of Riemannian metrics on $M$ of regularity\footnote{About the choice of this regularity, see the last paragraph of the article.} $C^2$, equipped with the usual $C^2 $ (metrizable) topology.
-Let $C_n$ be the set of conjugacy classes of closed subgroups of $SO(n)$.
-It is well-known that the maps $\Hol, \Hol^0: \Met (M) \rightarrow C_n, \Hol(g)= [ \Hol_p (g) ] , \Hol^0 (g) = [\Hol^0_p (g)] \forall g \in \Met (M)$ (where we use a $g$-orthormal frame to identify $T_pM$ with $\R^n$) do not depend on the choice of $p \in M$.
-We equip $C_n $ with the quotient space topology under $q: C (SO(n)) \rightarrow C_n$ where, for a group $K$, the space $C(K)$ resp. $FC(K)$ is the set of closed subgroups of $K$ resp. of closed subgroups of $K$ with finitely many connected components, both equipped with the Hausdorff distance (defined from a bi-invariant metric on $SO(n)$) and its induced topology (and the identity component $\Hol^0_p (g)$ of $\Hol^0_p (g)$ {\em is} a closed subgroup of $SO(n)$, thus a compact Lie group).
+Let $M$ be an oriented $n$-dimensional manifold.
+If we consider holonomy of the Levi-Civita connection as a map $\Hol$ on $\Met(M)$ to the set of conjugacy classes of subgroups of $SO(n)$, then an important question is whether $\Hol$ --- or at least its connected component $\Hol^0$ --- has some continuity properties.
+This article will show a partially affirmative answer.
+Let $M$ be an $n$-dimensional connected manifold and let $\Met (M)$ be the space of Riemannian metrics on $M$ of regularity\footnote{About the choice of this regularity, see the last paragraph of the article.} $C^2$, equipped with the usual $C^2 $ (metrizable) topology (i.e., a sequence of metrics converges iff every differential of order less or equal $2$ converges uniformly).
+Let $S(G)$ resp. $SC(G)$ resp. $SCC(G)$ be the set of conjugacy classes of subgroups resp. of subgroups with finitely many connected compact components resp. of compact connected subgroups of a Lie group $G$, and $P_n:= S(SO(n))$ and $PC_n:= SCC(SO(n)$).
+It is well-known that the maps $\Hol: \Met (M) \rightarrow S(SO(n))$, defined by $ \Hol(g)= [ \Hol_p (g) ] $, and $\Hol^0: \Met (M) \rightarrow PC_n $, with $ \Hol^0 (g) = [\Hol^0_p (g)] \forall g \in \Met (M)$ (where we use any $g$-orthormal frame to identify $T_pM$ with $\R^n$) do not depend on the choice of $p \in M$ (see e.g. \cite{KN}, Th.
+IV.5.5 for $\Hol^0$ taking values in $PC_n$).